jxmot/markdown-render/README.md

 Initially I was looking for a way to render *markdown* files for a blog project I was working on.
 The intent at that time was to be able to render small markdown files that were to be used as blog entries.

 However, later on I found that I wanted to render my GitHub README and project documentation files for use on my personal website.
-And the intent there was to have the ability to showcase README content without have to direct visitors to my GitHub account.
+And the intent there was to have the ability to showcase README content without having to direct visitors to my GitHub account.

 I had investegated a number of potential solutions and determined that [Parsedown](http://parsedown.org) would work best for my applications.